javitocor/Dung-Salvation-Shooter-Game-JS/README.md

 ### Run tests

 - Run ```npm test``` on the root directory to run all the tests.
+- Run `npm test -- --verbose` on the root directory to run all the tests and see what does each test.
 - Run ```npm test testfile.test.js ``` on root directory to run test for a single file.

 ## Future features